asyade/rust-fuse/README.md

 Rust-FUSE does not just provide bindings, it is a rewrite of the original FUSE C library to fully take advantage of Rust's architecture.

+## About this fork
+This fork is made for Android compatibility.
+Some fuse features are missing but all the usable one on android are here.

+### Additions

+- Mount using libc::mount instead of fusermount our fuse_mount_compat (libfuse are not required on linking)
+- `EventedSession` provide a session that wrap the fuse FD witouth taking the ownership of the Filesystem object, implement `Evented` to be used into a `mio::Pool`, for example you can archive the basic android mounting layout with a single instance of filesystem
+- Implement `serde::Serialize` and `serde::Deserialize` for `fuse::FileAttr` and `fuse::FileType`

 ## Documentation

 [Rust-FUSE reference][Documentation]